stetspro/rails-health-portal/README.md

 ## Database creation

 This application uses PostgreSQL for data storage.
-After setting up the application, you can create the database with the ```shell rails db:create ``` command, then migrate the database schema with ```shell rails db:migrate ```.
+After setting up the application, you can create the database with the `rails db:create` command, then migrate the database schema with `rails db:migrate`.

 ## Database initialization

-No additional steps needed for database initialization as ```shell rails db:migrate ``` takes care of it.
+No additional steps needed for database initialization as `rails db:migrate` takes care of it.

 ## Deployment instructions